 At least some of these ingredients have brain-boosting properties.
-For instance, several studies suggest that consumption of leafy green vegetables may prevent cognitive decline.
-A study published in the journal Neurology found that just one serving of green leafy vegetables per day may slow age-related cognitive decline.
+For instance, several studies suggest that the consumption of leafy green vegetables may help prevent impaired brain function.
+For example, a study published in the journal Neurology found that just one serving of green leafy vegetables per day may slow age-related cognitive decline.

-Researchers believe this effect may be due to neuro-protective properties of some of the nutrients.7
+Researchers believe this effect may be due to the neuroprotective properties of some of the nutrients.7

 These and other ingredients make green smoothies a powerful and tasty brain booster!